 It went through a rocky period as part of the Naked Wines group some years ago, but UK high street wine specialist Majestic is firmly back on track and thriving, loyal customers will be glad to know.
 Following its sale to US-based private equity firm Fortress Investment Group in December 2019, John Colley – a loyal Majestic customer himself – stepped into the CEO role and set about restoring the retailer to its former glory.

-The range review has seen a renewed focus on interesting parcels at the lower-premium end, some strong additions to the own-label Definition range, and some classic wines that had been lost brought back on to the shelves.
-‘There’s a huge element of getting our business back to what we have historically done best,’ said Cooke.
-‘Brilliant products, brilliant people, and a brilliant proposition.’
+The range review in 2020 – which saw a massive 70% of the range replaced and 350 new lines introduced – saw a renewed focus on interesting parcels at the lower-premium end, some strong additions to the own-label Definition range, and some classic wines that had been lost brought back on to the shelves.

-Don’t forget that all prices listed below are single bottle prices – there are savings to be made, sometimes significant savings, when you buy a minimum of six bottles (can be mixed).
+Don’t forget that all prices listed below are single-bottle prices.
+There are savings to be made, sometimes significant, when you buy a minimum of six bottles (any mix).